docker/docs/desktop/wasm/index.md

 ## Feedback

 Thanks for trying the new Docker+Wasm integration.
-We’d love to hear from you!
-Please feel free to give feedback or report any bugs you may find through the issues tracker on the [public roadmap item](https://github.com/docker/roadmap/issues/426){: target="_blank" rel="noopener" class="_"}.
+Give feedback or report any bugs you may find through the issues tracker on the [public roadmap item](https://github.com/docker/roadmap/issues/426){: target="_blank" rel="noopener" class="_"}.